tfennelly/jenkins-js-samples/step-02-nodeify/HOW-IT-WORKS.md

 // Bundle the modules.
 // See https://github.com/jenkinsci/js-builder
 //
-builder.bundle('src/main/js/jslib-samples.js')
-       .inDir('src/main/webapp/jsbundles');
+builder.bundle('src/main/js/jslib-samples.js');
 ```

 The `builder.bundle` command is asking [jenkins-js-builder] to create a [bundle] (using [Browserify]) starting from
-`src/main/js/jslib-samples.js`, and to output the generated [bundle] file in `src/main/webapp/jsbundles`.
-The
+`src/main/js/jslib-samples.js`, and to output the generated [bundle] file to the `target/classes` folder, allowing the
-generated [bundle] file will be totally self contained (containing a private copy of jQuery and anything else used by
+`.js` bundle to be loaded as an adjunct.
+The generated [bundle] file will be totally self contained (containing a private
-the App) and loadable in a browser.
+copy of jQuery and anything else used by the App) and loadable in a browser.

 ## Build the JavaScript bundle for the Browser
 To build the [bundle], simple run: